 Understanding India's EV Subsidy Landscape: State vs Central Schemes

-From FAME to state-level incentives — navigating India's EV subsidy ecosystem can unlock significant savings for buyers and operators alike.
+From FAME to state-level incentives, navigating India's EV subsidy ecosystem can help buyers and operators capture significant savings.

 ₹10,900Cr